 Proper year-round care will ensure that your Christmas cactus is healthy enough to thrive and bloom, so let’s start with care basics:

 As always when buying a new plant, select one that looks healthy and shows no signs of disease.
-When choosing a Christmas cactus, it is also important to pick one that is in the appropriate stage of dormancy so that it will be ready to flower for the holidays.
+When choosing a plants, it is also important to pick one that is in the appropriate stage of dormancy so that it will be ready to flower for the holidays.

-If you are buying a Christmas cactus after October, choose one with visible buds on it.
+If you are buying one after October, choose one with visible buds on it.
 If you are buying one before October, pick one that does not have any buds or blooms.

-Plant your Christmas cactus inside a well-draining pot in a soil mix made especially for succulents and cacti (see how to make your own here).
+Plant them into a well-draining pot in a soil mix made especially for succulents and cacti (see how to make your own here).

 Fertilize with a balanced fertilizer in the spring and summer.
 Do not fertilize in the fall, as this will hinder its ability to bloom.